Beginner’s Guide to Using Handlebars.js

 var template = $('#template').html();

-We then put the template variable into Handlebars.compile() to compile the template.
+We then pass the template variable into Handlebars.compile() to compile the template.

 var compile = Handlebars.compile(template);

-The most important thing from the above code is the variable’s name, compile.
+The most important part of the above code is the variable’s name, compile.
 We will use it along with our data to generate the final result, like so:

 var result = compile(dataSource);

-Lastly we put it in #content using the jQuery .html() method this way.
+Lastly, we put it into the #content element using the jQuery .html() method this way.

 $('#content').html(result);

-This will give us the following result in the Browsers.
+This will give us the following result in the browser:

 HTML Escaping